Build System

 Some new changes will require a complete rebuild (you will need to read the Dev room in our chat to know if some big MR was merged and run the make clean all

-command) or a new build system copy (run the bootstrap.sh script again or run the commands of this section), but the make pull rebuild
+command) or a new build system copy (run the bootstrap.sh script again or run the commands of the Clone The Repository section), but the make pull rebuild

 command is enough for most cases.